top of page

 Funkadelic-Maggot-Brain-Album

-This post is about Funkadelic’s 1971 album, "Maggot Brain."
-It is epic - with the emotional journey led by Eddie Hazel's legendary guitar work.
+This is about Funkadelic’s 1971 album, "Maggot Brain."
+It is notable for Eddie Hazel's extended guitar composition.

 Not feeling like reading?
 That's alright! 😎 Here is “Super Stupid” – to blow your mind.🔊

-The album is, of course, a product of teamwork rather than just individual genius; however, as the lead vocalist and co-writer, it serves as a showcase for Eddie Hazel.
+The album is, of course, a collaborative effort; however, as the lead vocalist and co-writer, it serves as a showcase for Eddie Hazel.

 (George Clinton says he had largely faded the others out of the final mix of Maggot Brain so that the focus would be on Eddie Hazel's guitar).

-The same goes for "Wars of Armageddon," the final tune on the album, nearly as long as the title track - yet another incredible jam by EH.
+The same goes for 'Wars of Armageddon,' the final tune on the album, nearly as long as the title track - yet another incredible jam by Eddie Hazel.

 Gülben - 04/2024